 Tea Box Design Contest

-In partnership with the Orange Mound Arts Council (OMAC), we are requesting proposals from Black, professional artists with an Orange Mound association to design the next Memphis-themed tea box.
-This document includes the details on how and when to submit proposals, which will culminate in the chosen artist having their design printed on the new box; receiving a cash prize of $1,000; and being featured on the side of the new box.
-The artist will retain ownership of the original artwork.
+In partnership with the Orange Mound Arts Council (OMAC), we are requesting proposals from Black professional artists with an Orange Mound association to design the next Memphis-themed tea box.
+This document includes the details on how and when to submit proposals, which will culminate in the chosen artists having the design printed on the new box; receiving a cash prize of $1,000; and being featured on the side of the new box.
 Additionally, we expect to receive substantial media attention.

 Questions can be directed to Mike Carpenter (firstname.lastname@example.org.)